 Social features are interactive elements that allow creating an engaged community of users, similar to the social networking platforms that we all have downloaded on our phones, e.g. Instagram, Twitter, Facebook, TikTok, etc. Here are a few examples of social features that you can integrate into your game:

 - Activity feeds.
-This in-app element makes it possible for the users to share their in-app experience and view the progress of the others.
-Moreover, feeds can serve as a customer support channel where community managers can interact with the users solving their issues or providing them with important updates and news.
+This in-app element makes it possible for the users to share their in-app experience and view the progress of others.
+Moreover, activity feeds can serve as a customer support channel where community managers can interact with the users solving their issues or providing them with important updates and news.

 - In-game chats: Giving your players a platform to communicate alongside the game will not just give them a real-life gaming experience, but also save them from needing to switch apps to message their friends.
 This way your users can share their scores with their friends or meet new people in a few clicks.